TharawitJ/StudentPerfomanceHypothesis/Readme.md

 ---
 ### CRISP-DM processes for data mining.
 1. Business Understanding
-    * Student performance can affected by enviroment.
+    * Student performance can affected by environment.
 School or education place should be aware of this.

 2. Data Understanding
     * Dataset 1,000 samples 8 feature with no missing value and no duplicated.